Last Updated on

 Squigle Toothpaste ingredients

 Ingredients: Purified water, Sodium fluoride, Natural Xylitol, Silica, Glycerin, Poloxamer, Cellulose gum, Peppermint, Anatase, Methocel®, Glycyrrhizin, Sodium hydroxide.

 Squigle Tooth Builder Toothpaste –

 Ingredients: Purified water, Natural Xylitol, Poloxamer, Methocel®, Calcite, Glycerin, Cellulose gum, Calcium propionate, lactoferrin.

 A USA based company manufacturing all kinds of health products and cosmetics.
 Jason toothpaste uses Sodium Cocyl Glutamate as a substitute for sodium lauryl sulfate to give a foaming action that is comparable with regular toothpaste.
 Although Sodium Cocyl Glutamate is derived from coconuts, its manufacturing process means it is still classified as a synthetic ingredient.
 Having said that, Sodium Cocyl Glutamate is a more gentle, mouth friendly surfactant that doesn’t raise the same concerns as SLS.
 Their main ingredient is Tea tree leaf oil, along with other flower oils and extracts, with glycerin as their medium.
-Various formulations of their tooth paste exist, including Tartar control, whitening and sensitive teeth formulas, all of which are available from Amazon
+Various formulations of their toothpaste exist, including Tartar control, whitening and sensitive teeth formulas.

 What people say